AdoptOpenJDK/jdk9-jigsaw/README.md

         install `git-bash` (recommended) or `cgywin`
         ```

         The `tree` command is built into Windows.
-From within `git-bash` or `cygwin`, the `tree` command can be invoked by executing this: `cmd //c tree`.
+From within `git-bash` or `cygwin`.
+        In case a script is invoking the `tree` command and failing, please replace the `tree` keyword with `cmd //c tree`.

-        Or manually convert the .sh files into .bat, with minor tweaks should also work there.
-Install cygwin and Git for windows.
-Tree command is built into the OS.
+        Or manually convert the `.sh` files into `.bat`, with minor tweaks should also work there.

 #### Vagrant box